ryohey/gmspack/README.md

 ## Contribution

-I hope you to progress
+I want you to contribute to gmspack.